-Hegemonic masculinity ideas not only affect women but also other men.
+Hegemonic masculinity ideas not only affect cis-women and trans, but also other cis-men.
 Hegemonic masculinity disowns men who treat women as equals.
 When men treat women as equals, hegemonic masculinity perceives it as a threat to man’s dominant societal role.
-Hegemonic masculinity can be best identified with a man’s homophobic attitude.
-Antagonism toward gay men is a standard feature of hegemonic masculinity since homosexual men represent a violation of traditional masculinity.
-One of the fundamental elements of masculinity is the idea that women’s role is to provide men with sexual validation and homosexuality dismantles the very foundation of the notion by replacing women with men.
-Hatred for homosexuality is also underlined by the fear that gay men will objectify men the same way hegemonic masculinity objectifies women.
-Homophobia also rewards men in the form of reduced anxiety about their own manliness, thereby reaffirming their heterosexual identity by displaying hatred for homosexual men.
+Hegemonic masculinity can be identified in a man’s homophobic attitude.
+One of the fundamental elements of masculinity is the idea that women’s role is to provide men with sexual validation and homosexuality dismantles the very foundation of the notion.
+Homophobia is also underlined by the fear that gay men will objectify men the same way hegemonic masculinity objectifies women.
+Homophobia also rewards hegemonic masculinity in form of reduced anxiety about their own manliness, thereby reaffirming their heterosexual identity.

 REJECTION OF MASCULINITY AND FEMININITY